BC-DS Header (EN)

 Why the SDA exists

-Distortion forms inside one person's thinking
+Distortion forms inside one person's thinking before it enters any system.

 "The Performance of Rigor becomes the Performance of Intelligence: more convincing, more detailed, and equally hollow."

 Distortion does not begin in meetings.
 It begins the moment one person frames a decision before they have finished thinking.
-The origin point

 No existing methodology governed the boundary between human generative thinking and AI participation.
-The gap

 What the SDA prevents

-Performance of Rigor: The analytical brain edits the desire before it is documented.
+Performance of Rigor.
+The analytical brain edits the desire before it is documented.
 The plan is elaborate.
 The process was followed.
-The destination was never verified — because it was generated by a desire the analytical mind protected rather than examined.
+The destination was never verified, because it was generated by a desire the analytical mind protected rather than examined.

-Speed to Illusion: The desire is felt and acted on but never translated into a verifiable, specific, falsifiable form.
+Speed to Illusion.
+The desire is felt and acted on but never translated into a verifiable, specific, falsifiable form.
 Confident motion toward a destination that was never defined precisely enough to know whether you arrived.

 02 · The AI boundary